Get your stroke right by doing it wrong

 There are a number of ways to improve your strokes.
 One is to correct it while doing your regular swim, and another is to do drills.
 Drills break down the components of your stroke and help you correct them.
 Drills isolate certain parts so you can keep working on it without being too concerned with the rest.
-These are just a few examples of drills that can help improve your stroke.
+These are a few examples that can help improve your stroke.

 This drill is similar to a regular freestyle, except you only pull with one arm with the other fixed forward.
 It allows you to work on the pull of your freestyle one arm at a time.
 It also helps your breathing and kicking techniques, and even lets you concentrate on the power of each arm.